jess-moss/moss-robot-arms/README.md

    3. Reapply the glue stick before starting the next print.

 ## Assembling the Parts
-Construct the leader and follower arms using the Assembly Video linked below.
+Construct the leader and follower arms using the [Assembly Video](https://www.youtube.com/watch?v=DA91NJOtMic).
 After you assemble the two arms from the video, power the leader and follower arm using the 5V power supplies.
 In addition, plug each arm into your computer using a USB-C cable.

-TODO(jess-moss): Add assembly video.

 ## Configure
 While this robot can be programmed in a variety of manners, it is suggested to use with [LeRobot](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md).